gaehlerm/SoftwareEngineering/README.md

 ```

 This idea of simplifying the usage of arrays changed C++.
 One of the biggest problems has been resolved.
 The user-friendliness has improved significantly.
-This pattern is used everywhere by everyone and has been called "Resource Acquisition Is Initialization" (RAII) by Scott Meyers [Effective C++].
+This pattern is used everywhere by everyone and has been called "Resource Acquisition Is Initialization" (RAII) by Scott Meyers [Effective Modern C++].

 If there is a code pattern that everyone uses, it becomes part of the programming language.
 The `Vector` class was created.
 It is a higher-level object based on the array.
 It hides all the complex work associated with `new` and `delete` and provides an easy-to-use interface with all the essential functionality one would anticipate.
 The only price to pay is a slight decrease in performance due to the internal implementation details.
 This loss of performance is so minimal that you won't be able to measure it using any standard software.
 This is a perfect example that you should let the computer take care of what it can.
 The loss in performance is minimal, but the gain in usability is very significant.